evalclass/precrec/README.md

 | join\_labels         | Join observed labels of multiple test datasets into a list |
 | create\_sim\_samples | Create random samples for simulations                      |

-Moreover, the `precrec` package provides seven S3 generics for the S3 object created by the `evalmod` function.
+Moreover, the `precrec` package provides eight S3 generics for the S3 object created by the `evalmod` function. **N.B.** The R language specifies S3 objects and S3 generic functions as part of the most basic object-oriented system in R.

 | S3 generic    | Package  | Description                                                    |
 |:--------------|:---------|:---------------------------------------------------------------|